xUhEngwAng/912-notes/words.md

 > (adv)in the beginning

 	- Mo's very upfront with him about their relationship.
-	- an upfront fee of 500 dolloars
+	- an upfront fee of 500 dollars
 	- Every consumer should know upfront what it is going to cost them.

 + eligible